A lot or a little?

 The parents' guide to what's in this TV show.

 What parents need to know

 Parents need to know that Chernobyl is based on the 1986 Chernobyl disaster, which involved a nuclear explosion at a Russian power plant that caused many radiation-related deaths.
 The series focuses on the details of how the disaster happened, how it affected the area, and how it was ultimately dealt with.
-The show is particularly demanding of its viewers, both because of the subject and its deliberate pace as it depicts the explosion and its aftermath.
+The show is particularly demanding of its viewers, both because of the subject and because of its deliberate pace as it depicts the explosion and its aftermath.
 This miniseries is at its most explicit when showing the effects of radiation and radiation poisoning, and the symptoms can be difficult to watch.
 Mature teens may be interested in learning about this dark moment in history, and families can discuss how governments and citizens face these kinds of challenges, as well as what people have learned from a catastrophe of this magnitude.

 - Parents say

 - Kids say